keu/docs/astro/upgrade-runtime.md

 4. Confirm that your local upgrade was successful by scrolling to the bottom of any page.
 You should see your new Astro Runtime version in the footer as well as the version of Airflow it is based on.

     ![Runtime Version banner - Local](/img/docs/image-tag-airflow-ui-local.png)

+5. (Optional) Run DAGs locally to ensure that all of your code works as expected.
+If you encounter errors after your upgrade, it's possible that your new Astro Runtime version includes a breaking provider package change.
+If you encounter one of these breaking changes, follow the steps in [Upgrade or pin provider package versions](#optional-upgrade-or-pin-provider-package-versions) to check your provider package versions and, if required, pin the provider package version from your previous Runtime version in your `requirements.txt` file.

+### (Optional) Upgrade and test provider packages

+If you pinned provider package versions before your upgrade, upgrade your provider packages by changing the pinned version in your `requirements.txt` file.
+Test east provider package upgrade locally before deploying to Astro.

 ## Deploy to Astronomer